Doula

 Step Five: Fulfill Coursework and Home Study Requirements (Two Months or More)

-In addition to gaining three supervised birth experiences, there are additional coursework and home study tasks required for certification.
+In addition to gaining three supervised birth experiences, additional coursework and home study tasks are required for certification.
 A complete list of the requirements for birth doula certification is available from DONA International.

 Once all of the required certification materials have been received by DONA International, applicants can expect to learn about their doula certification status within one month.